 ultrasonic: A sound that we cannot hear, but bats and dogs can hear.

-- Don't Bump into Me! - Student groups program LEGO robots outfitted with ultrasonic sensors to meet a design challenge: Enable the robot to roam around freely without bumping into the toy people obstacles.
+- Ultrasonic Sensor Robot Design Project: Don't Bump into Me! - Student groups program LEGO robots outfitted with ultrasonic sensors to meet a design challenge: Enable the robot to roam around freely without bumping into the toy people obstacles.
 They practice and learn programming skills and logic design in parallel, seeing how robots take input from ultrasonic sensors and use it to make decisions to move, similar to echolocation.
 They iterate their designs to success.

 Engineers were inspired by how bats estimate distance to objects in their surroundings to design the ultrasonic sensor.
 Robots use sensors to make decisions about movement and actions in much the same manner as humans do to control their muscles and bodily functions.